 Experienced dealers and jewellers have an eye of the most sought after stones and their advice and guidance is crucial in achieving value for money.
 The Padparadscha Sapphire is a very rare pink-orange fancy sapphire from Sri Lanka and Myanmar (Burma) that can fetch over $25,000 USD per carat and it derides its name from the Sanskrit “padma raga,” meaning “lotus colour,” due to its resemblance to the lotus flower.
 The larger the chromium content of a corundum, the deeper the shade of pink it will become and the distinction between a pink sapphire and a ruby is not always clear cut although in some countries, including the United States, there are some guidelines.

-Truly flawless sapphires are almost non-existent and in fact a stone with no inclusions will instantly arouse suspicion that it me be synthetic or heavily treated.
+Truly flawless sapphires are almost non-existent and in fact a stone with no inclusions will instantly arouse suspicion that it might be synthetic or heavily treated.
 All corundum contain rutile needles, known as ‘silk’ and, as with rubies, the vast majority of sapphires (some estimate over 90%) available today have been heat treated in some way shape or form.
 Due to the prevalence of inclusions in sapphires, it is “eye clean” stones that tend to be the more attainable, rather than “loupe clean.”
-As with rubies, some sapphires contain ‘asterisms,’ where light is reflected from the silk to form a ‘star’ shape, which can actually add value to the stone.
+As with rubies, some sapphires contain ‘asterisms.’
+These are created where light is reflected from the silk to form a ‘star’ shape, adding value to the stone.

 Sapphires have endured as one the key precious stones of choice for royalty and the well to do for many centuries but in more recent times they are becoming increasingly popular as the centre stone for engagement rings and bridal jewellery.
 As with all things luxury celebrity endorsement has helped this rising popularity, not least as a result of Prince William’s decision to propose to Katherine Middleton with an 18 carat blue sapphire that was once in the possession of his mother Diana, Princess of Wales.